frankocar/AxilisJSSchool/HW2/colors/README.md

 # HW2

-Solution of the second homework assignment
+Solution to the second homework assignment